12LetterMeme/12LetterMeme/README.md

 >I have worked with multiple cast of the marvel avengers

->Worked for huge companies such as Disney and MLSE
+>Worked for huge companies such as Disney, MLSE, CIMCO Refrigeration and Pita Pit

 >Worked, lived and went to school in 2 countries